Hardbass1991/holbertonschool-AirBnB_clone/README.md

 This repository contains a simplified replica of the Airbnb website

+Python 3.8.10

 ### Command interpreter

 Tool that allows the manipulation (creation, modification, deletion, display) of instances of any of the classes defined in the folder "models".

+It can be compiled by cloning this repository, allowing for execution of the file "console.py", and running "./console.py"

 This tool accepts six commands: all, create, destroy, quit, update and show, each of which will have the following syntax: